katrinleinweber/set-on-fire/_chapters_en/robust.md

 -   "Use semantic versioning (`major.minor.patch`) to identify software versions."
 -   "Make old versions of software available."
 -   "Do not require root permissions or other special privileges to install software."
--   "Do not use hard-coded paths in software."
+-   "Do not use fixed paths in software."
 -   "Provide command-line parameters for commonly-changed options."
 -   "Provide hierarchical configuration files for *all* options."
 -   "Do not invent your own syntax for configuration files."